microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/privilegedrolesettings_update.md

 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).

-The requester must have one of the following roles: Privileged Role Administrator, Global Administrator, Security Administrator, or Security Reader.
+>**Note:** The requester must have one of the following roles: Privileged Role Administrator, Global Administrator, Security Administrator, or Security Reader.

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|